alazaroc/blog-web-code/_posts/2022-10-09-aws-control-tower-deep-dive.md

 ### Use of SSO

-You will access through one link similar to this "https://xxxxxxxxxxxxx.awsapps.com/start" y you will access to this portal:
+You will access through one link similar to this "<https://xxxxxxxxxxxxx.awsapps.com/start>" and you will access to this portal:

 ![sso-1](sso-1.png){:class="border"}